The 10 most common cycling injuries and how to treat them

 Common Causes: Tightness in muscles at the front of the hip (known as the hip flexors) from prolonged sitting (either cycling or at work) can lead to decreased flexibility and be linked with irritation of bursa located at the front of the hip (these are fluid filled sacs that sit between the muscle and bone to reduce friction).
 Commonly known as ‘Greater Tro-chanteric Pain Syndrome’.

 What you can do: Check first that your saddle height is correct (see below for our sug-gested method).
-Stretches will help to make your hip muscles more flexible, and seeking treatment from your Osteopath can relieve the tension and get your hip moving normally again.
+Stretches will help to make your hip muscles more flexible, and seeking treatment from your Osteopath or Physiotherapist can relieve the tension and get your hip moving normally again.

 6. Knee Pain